This Master’s degree programme develops the necessary knowledge and expertise for mathematical engineering:

 - are seeking an engineering programme with a focus on applied mathematics

-- want access to engineering jobs (in manufacturing and services companies) or advancement in the life sciences, environment, finance or economics;
+- want access to engineering jobs (in manufacturing and services companies) or to the areas of life sciences, environment or finance;

 - want to take advantage of the most recent research advances in your area of specialisation.

-Civil engineers are present in all industrial sectors: industrial chemistry, pharmaceutical and food industries, electronics and telecommunications, energy, metallurgy, aeronautics, design and civil engineering, mass distribution, banking or consulting services, nanotechnologies and medical technology.
+Mathematical engineers are present in all industrial sectors: industrial chemistry, pharmaceutical and food industries, electronics and telecommunications, energy, metallurgy, aeronautics, civil engineering, mass distribution, banking or consulting services, nanotechnologies and medical technology.

 They play a role in research and development, oversee production or management and work in marketing and sales (of high tech products).